Does Image Mime-type Affect SEO?

 Query “I have uploaded images as mime-type application/octet-stream, they are served well if sourced from an image tag but Chrome for example cannot open them directly, always asks for download.
-The question is, does the wrong mime-type affect find ability and SEO ?“
+The question is, does the wrong mime-type affect findability and SEO?“

 - Google can crawl both the HTML page the image is embedded in, and the image itself.

-- The image should be in Google supported formats: BMP, GIF, JPEG, PNG, WebP or SVG.
+- The image should be in Google-supported formats: BMP, GIF, JPEG, PNG, WebP or SVG.

-2. While applying images to your website like you said MIME type images, you must have used/download after the URL of the image due to which your image get downloaded and are not directly visible on the page so you need to remove “/download” from end of URL’s and instead use the following tags which will enable the picture to directly get visible on page.
+2. While applying images to your website like you said MIME type images, you must have used/downloaded after the URL of the image due to which your image get downloaded and are not directly visible on the page so you need to remove “/download” from the end of URL’s and instead use the following tags which will enable the picture to directly get visible on page.